- Ground Floor

 Further information on how your course transfer may affect your fees can be found on the Commonwealth Supported Places page.

-If you are an international student, your fees may change depending on the degree you choose to transfer to.
+If you're an international student, your fees may change depending on the degree you choose to transfer to.

 By completing the Course Transfer form, you are requesting an internal course transfer (ie. you will be transferred to the internal offering of your new degree).
 If you wish to study the external availability you will need to apply via UAC.